-Renewal Community Groups
+Community Groups at Renewal

-Community Groups are the primary means through which Renewal Church gathers to live out the gospel and mature together in its truth (gospel community) and to spread the gospel incarnationally through word and deed (gospel mission).
+Community groups are the primary means through which Renewal gathers to live out the gospel and mature together in its truth (gospel community) and to spread the gospel incarnationally through word and deed (gospel mission).

 - We desire to see true Christ-centered community fleshed out in these groups, as our people love, care for, and challenge one another (gospel community).

-We discourage people from attending the worship service of one campus and participating in a community group of another as that disconnects your weekly relational community and mission from your Sunday worshipping community.
+We discourage people from attending the worship service of one church and participating in a community group of another as that disconnects your weekly relational community and mission from your Sunday worshipping community.
 We see an unnatural separation of oneís spiritual life in doing so.
-As we launched two campuses, membership at Renewal entails commitment to a particular campus in its worship, mission, and community.
-Therefore, we encourage you to consider where God is calling you to participate in the mission of a specific campus and plant roots there in worship attendance, service and community group life.
+Membership at a church entails commitment to that church in its worship, mission, and community.
+Therefore, we encourage you to consider where God is calling you to participate in the mission of a particular church and plant roots there in worship attendance, service and community group life.

 For college students, view our various campus ministries.